barrymcandrews/aurora-server/README.md

 ## Getting Started

 ### Prerequisities
-Although it may be possible to run this project on Windows, this server is designed to run on a Raspberry Pi, so it will work best on a POSIX system.
+This project was designed specifically to run on a raspberry pi.
+It's been confirmed to work on the Raspberry Pi 3 and Zero, but should work on any model.

 #### Python